Eliewiii/Building_urban_analysis/README.md

 ### Using Grasshopper
 The Grasshopper interface is a user-friendly way to use the tool.
 You can find the Grasshopper components in the Building Urban Analysis tab in Grasshopper.
 They should be installed and updated automatically with the installer/updater of the tool.
+If you cannot see the components, you can try to restart Rhino and Grasshopper.

+You can find example files .

 ## Updating the package